FRANÇAIS

 Intuitive BIM-aided robotic navigation and assets localization with semantic user interfaces

-Braga, Rafael Gomes, Tahir, Muhammad Owais, Karimi, Sina, Dah-Achinanon, Ulrich, Iordanova, Ivanka et St-Onge, David.
+Braga, Rafael Gomes, Tahir, Muhammad Owais, Karimi, Sina, Dah-Achinanon, Ulrich, Iordanova, Ivanka and St-Onge, David.
 2025. « Intuitive BIM-aided robotic navigation and assets localization with semantic user interfaces ».
 Frontiers in Robotics and AI, vol. 12.

 [thumbnail of Iordanova-I-2025-30705.pdf]